Skip to main content

 3. Decision-making: Agree on specific adjustments: continue as-is, modify activities, reallocate resources, or pivot approach

-4. Document and communicate: Record decisions and rationale, share with stakeholders, update programme documents as needed
+4. Document and communicate: Record decisions and rationale, share with stakeholders, update program documents as needed

-The frequency varies by programme context.
+The frequency varies by program context.
 Fast-moving emergency responses might use weekly learning cycles.
-Longer-term development programmes often use quarterly cycles aligned with implementation phases.
-The key is consistency, the cycle must be regular enough to catch issues early but not so frequent that it becomes a burden.
+Longer-term development programs often use quarterly cycles aligned with implementation phases.
+The key is consistency - the cycle must be regular enough to catch issues early but not so frequent that it becomes a burden.

 Related Topics

-• Organisational Learning, How learning cycles connect individual programme learning to institutional knowledge
+• Organizational Learning: How learning cycles connect individual program learning to institutional knowledge

 At a Glance

-Structured periods for teams to review data, reflect on what's working, and make evidence-based adjustments to programme implementation.
+Structured periods for teams to review data, reflect on what's working, and make evidence-based adjustments to program implementation.

 Best For